 For birds, distinguishing colors is crucial when picking mate

+For birds, distinguishing colors is crucial when picking mate.
 The way we as humans perceive colors is very different from other members of the animal kingdom.
 Given the rich variety of plumage seen in many male members of different bird species, color perception is often important when picking a mate.

 A new study found female zebra finches are able to distinguish different shades of orange or red and when it comes to the ideal mate, the male’s beak color is either attractive or it isn’t.

 Researchers from Duke University conducted an experiment to test how well female zebra finches can distinguish colors, and if they can even tell if some colors are different or the same.